 - High blood glucose intervenes with the ability of your nerves to transmit signals.
 Also, it weakens the walls of your small blood vessels that supply with nutrients and oxygen.

-- Genetics factors that are unrelated to diabetes that makes certain people vulnerable to nerve damage.
+- Genetic factors that are unrelated to diabetes that make certain people vulnerable to nerve damage.

 - Alcohol abuse and smoking can damage both your blood vessels and nerves and can greatly increase the rate of infections